 If all that looking got you excited, don’t fret, there are sex toys for sale in the bathrooms!

 4. Check out a Coffee Shop: There is literally a Coffee Shop on every corner.
 There were a few that I’d researched and wanted to check out, but they were all out of the way.
-The Coffee Shop I did get to check out, Coffeeshop Smokey had a full bar and was next to Club Smokey, a night club.
+The Coffee Shop I did get to check out, Coffeeshop Smokey had a full bar and was next to Club Smokey, a nightclub.
 So it was super convenient to check out both.
 I thought it was interesting that most of the herb was mixed with tobacco.
-Pure pre-rolls were available, but there were only a two options versus the 6 mixed pre-rolled options.
+Pure pre-rolls were available, but there were only two options versus the 6 mixed pre-rolled options.
 There were also edibles for sale and ample seating for guests to sit and enjoy their purchases.